 Have you wanted a great new widget for your company?
 How about improvements to your current designs to keep up, or leap-frog your competition?

 If you would like to discuss engineering assistance on your projects, let us know.
-Product development and Design Innovation are in our space, and our expertise.
+Product development and, of course, Design Innovation are in our space, and definitely in our expertise.

-In the meantime, keep your eyes open for up coming cycling components (ones we just sent to production).
-I’m sure they will be announced soon, and we’ll have info here too.
+In the meantime, keep your eyes open for upcoming bicycling components (ones we just sent to production).
+I am sure they will announce soon, and we will have info about them here on the website too.

 Good Bye & Hello

-So, for now we’ll say “So Long, and Good Luck” to WickWerks — with a big “THANK YOU !!” as we prepare to say “Hello and Welcome” to the next big projects.
-Will it be yours?
+So, for now we will say "So Long, and Good Luck" to WickWerks - with a big "THANK YOU !!" as we prepare to say "Hello and Welcome" to the next big projects.
+Will it be in the cycling industry?
+Will it be your new products?

 Eldon Goates